scramjetorg/scramjet/docs/multi-stream.md

 <a name="MultiStream+mux"></a>

 ### multiStream.mux(cmp) ⇒ <code>DataStream</code>
-Muxes the streams into a single one.
+Muxes the streams into a single one

 **Kind**: instance method of <code>[MultiStream](#MultiStream)</code>
 **Returns**: <code>DataStream</code> - The resulting DataStream